 Show off your pet's best qualities

-- Create a “resume” for your pet that includes a photo, favorite activities, certifications, even a short adoption story.
+- Create a “resume” for your pet that includes a photo, favorite activities, certifications, and even a short adoption story.
 Extras could include:

-- a letter of reference from a current or most recent landlord.
+- A letter of reference from a current or most recent landlord.

-- written proof that your dog has completed a training class.
+- Written proof that your dog has completed a training class.

 This sample pet resume may spark ideas.

-- Invite landloards to meet your pet.
+- Invite landlords to meet your pet.

 - Be prepared and willing to pay a reasonable extra amount in rent or pay a refundable pet deposit.